A red sailboat is tied to a concrete dock in a harbor with other boats and autumn trees.

 History & Background

-The lake’s story runs as deep as its waters.
-Archaeological evidence on its islands and shores traces human presence back to the 6th‑century monastic settlement on Inis Cealtra (Holy Island), where the ruins of six churches, a holy well and an 8th‑century graveyard still whisper ancient prayers.
-On the mainland, the 13th‑century Nenagh Castle in County Tipperary and the 17th‑century Portumna Castle with its formal gardens showcase the Butler dynasty and the Earl of Clanricarde’s Renaissance ambitions.
-The 100‑year‑old Ardnacrusha hydroelectric power station, visible from several lakeside points, adds an industrial chapter to the landscape.
+Human history here predates the medieval period, anchored by the 6th-century monastic settlement on Inis Cealtra (Holy Island).
+The island’s six ruined churches, holy well and 8th-century graveyard remain visible today.
+Along the mainland, the landscape reflects successive waves of settlement and engineering.
+The 13th-century Nenagh Castle and the 17th-century Portumna Castle illustrate the power of the Butler dynasty and the Earl of Clanricarde’s Renaissance-era ambitions.
+The 100-year-old Ardnacrusha hydroelectric power station, visible from several vantage points, marks the lake’s industrial transformation in the 20th century.

-The Lough Derg Way follows an ancient pilgrimage corridor that has linked the Shannon corridor for centuries.
-In 2011 the trail was re‑configured and relaunched with a €115,000 investment under the Comhairle na Tuaithe Walks Scheme, moving many sections off‑road and improving way‑marking.
-Management is a partnership between Shannon Development, Tipperary County Council and the Tipperary Integrated Development Company.
-The Way is part of Ireland’s National Waymarked Trails network.
+The Lough Derg Way itself follows an ancient pilgrimage corridor.
+It was reconfigured and relaunched in 2011 following a €115,000 investment under the Comhairle na Tuaithe Walks Scheme, which moved much of the route off public roads and upgraded waymarking.
+The trail is now managed jointly by Shannon Development, Tipperary County Council and the Tipperary Integrated Development Company, and forms part of Ireland’s National Waymarked Trails network.

 Getting There

-• By train: Limerick Junction offers regular services from Dublin and Cork; a short bus or taxi ride connects to Killaloe and the western lakeside towns.
+• By train: Limerick Junction offers regular services from Dublin and Cork.
+A short bus or taxi connection links the station to Killaloe and the western lakeside villages.

-• By air: Shannon Airport (SNN) is 30 km north‑west of the lake and provides domestic and limited European connections.
-Shuttle buses run to Limerick, from where the lake is a 30‑minute drive.
+• By air: Shannon Airport (SNN) sits roughly 30 km north-west of the lake.
+Shuttle services run to Limerick, followed by a 30-minute drive to the lakeside.

-• Public transport: Bus Éireann routes link Limerby and Ennis with Killaloe and Dromineer during the summer months.
-Check the latest timetables before travelling.
+• Public transport: Bus Éireann routes connect Limerick and Ennis with Killaloe and Dromineer during the summer season.
+Timetables vary by month, so checking schedules before travel is recommended.

 What to See & Do